LOOK AFTER YOUR WETSUIT

 Allow it to dry naturally, out of direct sunlight.
 UV rays will seriously damaged the material and shorten your westuits lifespan.
 Never ever use direct heat, like a tumble drier, hair drier or over a hot radiator to speed up drying.
 Direct heat will damge the glues and material.

 Repair any damage promptly.
 Consider sending it away to be fixed professionally, if you are not confident.
 Repair companies are very reasonable.
 We use Technepro to fix our school suits.
 Store your wetsuit laid out flat, in cool dry place away from rodents.
 They love

-View our post about 'Wetsuit Care'.
+View our post about 'Winter surfing guide'.